Linus-Mussmaecher/rucola/README.md

 ## Installation

+Rucola has no requirements, but a [Nerd font](https://www.nerdfonts.com) may be required on your machine to display some of the icons properly.

 #### Installation Scripts & Tarballs
-For installation instructions via shell script, `.msi` or tarball, see the [latest release](https://github.com/Linus-Mussmaecher/rucola/releases).
+For installation instructions via shell script, `.msi`, homebrew or tarball, see the [latest release](https://github.com/Linus-Mussmaecher/rucola/releases).
 These installers are generated using [`cargo dist`](https://github.com/axodotdev/cargo-dist) and are provided for Windows, Mac and Linux.

 #### AUR